Cindy Rose

-Cindy Helen Rose OBE (born 18 August 1965) is an American-British businesswoman, and the President of Microsoft Western Europe (previously Chief Executive of Microsoft UK).
+Cindy Helen Rose OBE (born 18 August 1965) is an American-British business executive and former President of Microsoft Western Europe.
+In July 2025, she was appointed chief executive of WPP, a role she assumed on September 1, 2025.

 Early life

 Rose graduated from Barnard College, where she also studied Political Science at Columbia University, and received a Juris Doctor from New York Law School in June 1990.

 Career

 Rose has worked for legal companies in both the USA and UK.

 Disney

 Rose joined Disney in 1995.
 From 2001 she was Managing Director of Walt Disney International, UK and Ireland, later becoming the Europe head of Disney Interactive (WDIG EMEA) from February 2007.

 Virgin Media

 Rose also worked as the head of Digital Entertainment (Television) at Virgin Media from November 2009.
 At Virgin TV she oversaw Virgin TV Anywhere in September 2012.

 Vodafone

 She was a Director at Vodafone UK until March 2016.
 She was employed at Vodafone UK to develop a pay-TV service.
 She helped launch Vodafone Connect in October 2015, a bundled broadband service.
 She oversaw expansion of the UK estate of stores from 350 to over 500.